bongiozzo/musica_mustdie/output/band_auroraborealis.md

 # Aurora Borealis

-Дискография
+## Дискография

-"Mansions Of Eternity" 1996, Death Metal
+### "Mansions Of Eternity" 1996, Death Metal

+Crowned with Embalmment
+Weighing of the Heart
+Valley of the Kings
+Slave to the Grave
+Sixteenth Chamber

+Recorded at: Morrisound Studios, Tampa, Florida Engineered and mixed by: Scott Burns, May 1996
+Cover Art by: Jay Marsh
+Line-Up:
+   • Ron Vento: Vocals, Guitar, Bass Guitar
+   • Tony Laureano: Drums

-"Praise the Archaic Lights Embrace" 1998, Death Metal "Northern Lights" 2000, Death Metal
+### "Praise the Archaic Lights Embrace" 1998, Death Metal

+Offerings of Jade and Blood
+A Gaze Into Everdark
+In the Depths of a Labyrinth
+Aggressive Dynasty
+War of the Rings
+For Your Comprehension
+Constellations Embellished with Chaos
+Calm Before
+The Storm

+Recorded at: Sound Lab, South Carolina
+Mastered at: IQ Studios
+Cover Art by: Jay Marsh
+Line-Up:
+   • Ron Vento: Vocals & Guitars
+   • Derek Roddy: Drums
+   • Jason Ian-Vaughn Eckert: Bass

+### "Northern Lights" 2000, Death Metal

+Thrice Told
+Enter the Halls
+Images in the Nightsky
+Draco
+Sky Dweller
+Hydrah
+Dream God
+Distant

+Recorded at: NightSky Studios
+Engineered and Produced by: Vento Oct-Dec
+Mastered at: IQ Studios "99"
+Cover Art by: Jay Marsh
+Line-Up:
+   • Ron Vento: Vocals & Guitars
+   • Derek Roddy: Drums

-"Time, Unveiled" 2002, Death Metal
+### "Time, Unveiled" 2002, Death Metal

 ## Отношения с другими группами